Jeewanghimire31/movie_recommendation/README.md

 ## movie_recommendation

 # Overview
-This is a project of Movie Recommendation using the tmdb datasets.<br>
 This Project of recommendation is based on the Content Based Recommendation system.
+It is based on the content that user provides in the system.
+Here, in this small project it is made by using the description of the movie and extracting the similarity between the words in the description.<br>
+This is a project of Movie Recommendation using the tmdb datasets.

 # Steps used in this Project
 ### It is based on Content Based Filtering.